 The Catholic crusaders were promised that they would bypass purgatory if they died in those wars.
 This also led to Indulgences – remission of temporal punishment through certain conditions laid down by the Church – which generated great wealth for Rome by selling the people a bogus ticket to heaven.

 In 1170, Pope Alexander III decreed that no one could make a valid will except in the presence of a priest.
-Anyone who dared to disobey this law was to be excommunicated – a decree feared more than death in those days.
-Since the priest was often the last person to be with the dying (to administer the “last rites”), one can be sure that this system was meant to enrich Rome.
+Anyone who disobeyed this law was to be excommunicated – a decree feared more than death in those days.
+Since the priest was often the last person to be with the dying (to administer the “last rites”), one can be certain that this ploy was meant to enrich Rome.